Grain, sometimes we like it and sometimes we don’t.

 However, this noise is still unseen, therefore most photographers prefer to reduce noise with certain software such as Noise Ninja, or Nik Define.

-Even with digital camera manufacturers, they embed noise reduction technology into the camera.
+Even digital camera manufacturers embed noise-reduction technology into the camera.

 What Causes Grainy Photos?

-So, the first possible cause for why your photos are grainy might be because it was taken by a lens with sensors that are smaller than what it needs to be.
+So, the first possible cause for why your photos are grainy might be because it was taken by a lens with sensors that are smaller than what need to be.